Derick-Obeng/main/README.md

 My work will be something great.

 a good day,
-everyday is a greate day
+everyday is a greate day.